coli-saar/coli-saar.github.io/grpo_prm.md

 # Main Idea

 **The short version:** an *outcome* reward model (ORM) scores a whole trajectory with a single number, while a *process* reward model (PRM) scores individual steps, which helps multi-step reasoning but normally demands costly training and step-level annotation.
-Group Relative Policy Optimization (GRPO; TODO: cite), the popular critic-free reinforcement learning (RL) algorithm, operates at the outcome-level: each completion has a single reward.
+Group Relative Policy Optimization (GRPO; Shao et al., 2024), the popular critic-free reinforcement learning (RL) algorithm, operates at the outcome-level: each completion has a single reward.

 So PRMs and GRPO look pretty unconnected, right?
 Surprisingly, no. We prove that **GRPO with a plain outcome reward is mathematically equivalent to a PRM-aware RL objective** equipped with a Monte-Carlo-based process reward model.
 The implicit PRM is built from overlapping trajectory prefixes inside each group, and these overlaps are everywhere in real-world training: in our experiments, 99.8%+ of groups induce non-trivial process rewards.